 Test your brakes after leaving the water.
+If necessary, apply them several times to let friction dry out the linings.
 Do not continue to ride your ATV without verifying that you have regained proper braking ability.
+WARNING!
+Wet brakes may have reduced stopping ability, which could cause loss of control.
+[EWB02621]

 After riding your ATV in water, be sure to drain the trapped water by removing the check hose at the bottom of the air filter case.
+NOTICE: Undrained water can cause damage or improper operation.
+[ECB00841]

 Wash the ATV in fresh water if it has been operated in salt water or muddy conditions.